-Ed Shapiro retired from the partnership on December 31, 2019.
+Ed Shapiro retired from the partnership in December 2019.
 He was an experienced litigator of a wide variety of matters, with particular experience in complex civil litigation and in the conduct and defense of investigations into allegations of complex fraud or other wrongful business conduct.
 Mr. Shapiro has deep courtroom experience, having been lead trial counsel in dozens of forums (including state and federal courts in each of New York, Delaware, Maryland, the District of Columbia, Virginia, Pennsylvania, and Minnesota, as well as administrative courts and arbitral forums such as the American Arbitration Association (AAA), the NASD, and the International Chamber of Commerce).
 He has represented clients across a broad spectrum of subject matters, including securities fraud, procurement fraud, corporate governance disputes, and commercial contract and tort disputes.

 Mr. Shapiro has experience in, and has represented government contractors with respect to, False Claims Act cases brought both by qui tam relators and the government; cost accounting disputes; product quality and testing issues; Foreign Corrupt Practices Act investigations and disclosures; suspension and debarment proceedings and administrative agreements; bid protests before courts, agencies, and the US Government Accountability Office (GAO); contract claims; and issues of foreign ownership, control and influence of US government contractors, and related security clearance issues.